System Requirements

 • Cross-Platform Standby Database configurations

-Standby MultiPlatform supports SQLServer from version SQL Server 2012 to the latest version SQL Server 2019.
+Standby MultiPlatform supports SQLServer from version SQL Server 2012 to the latest version of SQL Server 2022.
 Below are the editions supported by Standby MultiPlatform.

 • Enterprise Edition